simply-simpy/intro-react/README.md

 * Node and NPM
 * IDE of your choice such as one of the ones listed in Tools below
 * React CLI
+* Google Chrome browser

 <br>*System requirements: PC with Windows 10, Mac with latest MacOS

 # What we will be doing
-• Create a new React app using the
+• Create a new React app using the React CLI

 # Steps to install
 1. Open terminal